chatterjee007-dev/Data-Science-Portfolio/Python/Project_03_Math_Table/README.md

-# Python Project: Creating Mathematical Table of Any Number
+# Multiplication Table Generator: Dynamic Python Solution

 ## Project Overview
 This project is designed to generate a multiplication table for any given integer.
 The program takes an integer as input and displays its multiplication table from 1 to 10.